.If you’ve ever Googled the phrase “retroactive jealousy research,” you might be surprised by the lack of search results.

 For instance, I am teaming up with other relationship scientists to investigate what people experiencing retroactive jealousy describe as “mental movies” of their partner with an ex.
 In academic research, these mental movies are third-party interactions.

 Although these movies can be upsetting, it is possible that they serve a specific function, that helps people cope with their partner’s past in other ways.

 The catch is, to conduct retroactive jealousy research, I need participants that have experienced this emotion.

 Although retroactive jealousy is an extremely common emotion, some people are hesitant to disclose their experiences to a researcher.
 I get it.
 This is pretty personal stuff.

-The good news is that many countries have research ethics committees or institutional review boards that look at the proposed study to make sure participants will not be harmed and that the researcher is taking proper precautions to protect their privacy.
-In the United States at least, researchers also have to go through extensive training on participants’ rights, privacy laws, and proper data management procedures.
+Many countries have research ethics committees or institutional review boards.
+They look at the proposed study to make sure participants will not be harmed.
+And, that the researcher is taking proper precautions to protect their privacy.
+In the United States, researchers also have to go through extensive training on participants’ rights, privacy laws, and proper data management procedures.

 When I conduct studies to investigate retroactive jealousy, I try to avoid collecting identifiable data at all.

-If I have to collect such data to provide participants incentives (e.g., gift cards, cash payments), the names and email addresses are typically collected separate from the retroactive jealousy responses.
+If I have to collect such data to provide participants incentives (e.g., gift cards, cash payments), the names and email addresses are typically collected separately from the retroactive jealousy responses.

-At the end of the day, there is not much people can say about their relationships or their feelings that would shock me.
+At the end of the day, there are not many people can say about their relationships.
+Or, their feelings that would shock me.

 If you have any questions, want to participate in a study, or just want to know what I am working on now, feel free to reach out at [email protected].